Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum DrawDown of -10.4 days is higher, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum DrawDown of -10.4 days is greater, thus better.

 MaxDuration:

-• Looking at maximum days below previous high in of 384 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 384 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).

 AveDuration: